Solo Swim Ratification and Certification

 How to Apply for Solo Swim Ratification

-Marathon Swimming Australia provides a clear and transparent pathway for swimmers seeking official ratification of a solo marathon swim.
+Marathon Swimming Australia provides a clear and transparent pathway for swimmers seeking official ratification or certification of a solo marathon swim.

 This page explains what to do before, during and after your swim.